 The World Is an Apple: The Still Lifes of Paul Cézanne

-This tightly curated exhibition charts a thematic and chronological sweep of Cézanne’s still-life painting, showing how the “Master of Aix” recast the genre and set it on a new course.
-Traversing the breadth of his still-life production—from early paintings engaging with past masters to very late works unique to him, and treating a range of themes including apples, flowers, and skulls—this select gathering of paintings offers viewers a brief reappraisal of Cézanne’s monumental achievement in this genre.
+This tightly curated exhibition charted a thematic and chronological sweep of Cézanne’s still-life painting, showing how the “Master of Aix” recast the genre and set it on a new course.
+Traversing the breadth of his still-life production—from early paintings engaging with past masters to very late works unique to him, and treating a range of themes including apples, flowers, and skulls—this select gathering of paintings offered viewers a brief reappraisal of Cézanne’s monumental achievement in this genre.

 Cézanne’s art remains central to enduring concerns of art making, touching on materiality and representation, as well as on the interpretive foundations of art history itself.
-Comprising 23 Cézanne masterpieces, The World Is an Apple: The Still Lifes of Paul Cézanne seeks to render succinctly the richness and novelty of still lifes created by an artist of rare intuition and unerring aesthetic sensibility.
+Comprising 23 Cézanne masterpieces, The World Is an Apple: The Still Lifes of Paul Cézanne sought to render succinctly the richness and novelty of still lifes created by an artist of rare intuition and unerring aesthetic sensibility.

-Additional Venue: Art Gallery of Hamilton, Ontario, Canada, November 1, 2014 – January 31, 2015
+Additional venue: Art Gallery of Hamilton, Ontario, Canada, November 1, 2014–January 31, 2015

 "This show demonstrates how the Barnes' special exhibitions can encourage visitors to see the collection with fresh eyes and notice treasures hidden in plain sight." –Philadelphia Inquirer